Mustache (template system): Technical details

 Syntax highlighting is available in Atom, Coda, Emacs, TextMate, Vim and Visual Studio Code.

 Mustache template support is built into many web application frameworks (ex.
 CakePHP).
 Support in JavaScript includes both client-side programming with many JavaScript libraries and Ajax frameworks such as jQuery, Dojo and YUI, as well as server-side JavaScript using Node.js and CommonJS.

 Specification and implementations

 There are many Mustache Engine implementations available, and all of them meet a common formal specification (see external links), that for final users results in the common syntax.

-As of March 2011, the last SPEC_VERSION was 1.1.2.
+As of May 2026, the last SPEC_VERSION was 1.4.3.

-All Mustache Engines, in the v1.X architecture, have a render method, a Mustache_Compiler class and a Parser class.

 Variations and derivatives

 Mustache inspired numerous JavaScript template libraries which forked from the original simplicity to add certain functionality or use.

 Handlebars

 Handlebars.js is self-described as:

 Handlebars.js is an extension to the Mustache templating language created by Chris Wanstrath.
 Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.

 Handlebars differs from its predecessor in that, within Block Expressions (similar to sections in Mustache), Helpers allow custom function through explicit user-written code for that block.